watertap-org/watertap/docs/technical_reference/unit_models/electroNP_ZO.rst

 Model Structure
 ------------------
-This electroNP model is built based on IDAES Separator module.
+This electroNP model is built based on the IDAES Separator module.
 It consists of one inlet port and two outlet ports as treated and byproducts.
 The ``SplittingType`` is set to ``componentFlow``.

 Sets